-One should ensure that the actual pieces of Chametz are thoroughly burned before the end-time of Biur Chametz.
-[One may also burn the Chametz and recite Kol Chamirah earlier in the morning if he and his family have already concluded the final meal of Chametz.]
+One should ensure that the actual pieces of Chametz are thoroughly burned before the end-time of Biur Chametz. [nevertheless, if one is running late, the Chametz may - and should - be burned the rest of the day, prior to Shabbat.
+One may also burn the Chametz earlier in the morning.]